mangila/spring-crud/README.md

 Spring Web app demonstrating C.R.U.D (Create, Read, Update, Delete) operations in a Layered Architecture

+**NOTE: This project is just for demonstration purposes.
+Just me setting up a project, nothing fancy.
+I mostly use this kind of repos as my flashcards.**

 ## Architecture

 Postgres database is used as the persistence layer.